 The PA People have collected a substantial amount of data pertaining to the noise levels at the perimeter during this event.

 B.1.1 Rehearsals and Sound Tests

-Zero (0) exceedances of the 65dB(A) limit was identified at the perimeter monitoring locations Zero (0) exceedances of the 80dB(C) limit was identified at the perimeter monitoring locations
+Zero (0) exceedance of the 65dB(A) limit was identified at the perimeter monitoring locations.
+Zero (0) exceedance of the 85dB(C) limit was identified at the perimeter monitoring locations.